| Listed Buildings | |

 applications will be expected to show the proposal and its design

+in the context of neighbouring buildings and features.
 2.2.16 If necessary, the District Planning Authority will use its

 power to direct that information relating to siting, design, external